 Attention change-makers, activists, established and rising stars in the non-profit world, or anyone else who is passionate and dedicated to a cause they actively champion.
 A new initiative called The Collective is here to help cultivate the caused based leaders here in Orlando.
 The Collective is a free program that will meet monthly to discuss topics that are important to those who actively work to make the world a better place in some way.
+People who have also experienced being at the Colorado rehabs can also avail this program as it has already been launched to them for them to divert their attention from their addiction.

 What is The Collective Anyway?